plamengj/IoT-Intrusion-Detection/README.md

 </div>

 Based on the f1 cross-validation score of both classifications, I chose as my model the Random forest and scored it on the testing set.
+F1 score (weighted average of the precision and recall) is the primary evaluation metric on testing data to show the performance of the trained model.
+The Random Forest model marginally outperformed the other model in both classificati9ons.

 These are the feature importances for attack or not classification:
 <div align='left'>